PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 All Accused Pieces have a special interaction with the Supporter; this interaction is explained below as well.
 All Accused Pieces remain Accused if they Promote, Demote, switch sides, are Captured and go to Hand, or do anything else as long as that thing doesn't result in their becoming Immutable or their becoming a Titan.
 If it does result in their becoming Immutable or a Titan, they no longer remain Accused.

-For each Piece that is selected to be Accused during Placement, the first time in the game that it changes its position such that the Space that it left is either empty or contains no Pieces other than Haunted or Cultist Hexes, it creates a Supporter on the Space that it just left.
+When an Accused Piece changes its position such that the Space that it left is either empty or contains no Pieces other than Haunted or Cultist Hexes, it creates a Supporter on the Space that it just left.

+If an Accused Piece Moves to a Space adjacent to an Enemy Supporter, that Supporter switches sides to match the Accused Piece that Moved.
+Only Accused Pieces' own movements trigger this effect; Any Accused Pieces moved by other means such as being a Medieval Rook participating in Castling do not trigger it.
 ## Pieces
 ### Supporter
 The Supporter and its mechanics are be described here.
 Some of the rules surrounding the Supporter are listed below.
 Note that in some ways, the Supporter acts like a property of a Square on the Board instead of like an actual Piece.